A Simple Guide to Digital Dictation

 Digital dictation is the core service that Lexacom offers.
 But what does digital dictation actually mean?

-This article provides a simple guide to the subject.
-From what it is.
-How to use it.
-To what it can do for you.
+This article provides a simple guide to digital dictation.
+From what it is and how to use it, to what it can do for you.

 What is digital dictation?

 In the past, doctors, lawyers, and other professionals would record their notes, or dictate letters, on a mini tape recorder.
 It was quicker than typing or writing them down at the time, allowing them to make better use of their time.
 Typically they would use what was commonly called a Dictaphone.
 These dictations would then be typed up later.
 Usually by a typist or secretary, or by the person who made them.

 As the dictations were on a physical tape as opposed to digital, it could take a while before they were transcribed.
 As the tape had to get to the typist.
 Additionally, if the typist wanted to transcribe a particular person’s or patient’s letter, they would have to listen to the tape until the relevant dictation was found.

 The tapes would also need to be very clearly labelled to avoid any confusion.

 Obviously, this method of dictation came with its drawbacks.

 The recording could be crackly.
 If tapes were lost, their data was irretrievable, and lots of time could pass between the notes being recorded and transcribed.
 The latter would be exacerbated if those who recorded the tapes didn’t work in the same building as the person transcribing them.

 However, as technology has progressed, better ways of dictation have become available, particularly digital dictation.
 So, what is digital dictation?